Photographing the Wedding Ceremony & Vows

 Signing the Register & Presentation of the Certificate

-But after the ceremony, the couple are presented with their Certificate of Marriage.
+But after the ceremony and signing, the couple are presented with their Certificate of Marriage.
 Sometimes this is done discretely away from the gaze of the congregation or guests.
 At other times a more elaborate presentation is made.
 This is purely a matter of how the venue, county or borough operate.

 Gay Wedding Ceremonies

 Fortunately, gay weddings have been legal for the past few years but sadly only for civil marriages.
 The church is yet to catch up.
 For more on Gay & Lesbian Wedding Photography, I have a whole page so please click on that link.